 Panelists: Katie Simpson, City of Bloomington Planner; Deborah White, Mid Central Community Action; Kyle D. Smith, Metropolitan Mayors Caucus

-As we learned last year from Dr. Megan Sandel, where you live affects your entire life: housing insecurity puts children and families at risk for a wide range of health and developmental complications, whereas the foundation of a quality, stable, affordable home can act like a vaccine.
-An increasing awareness of this intersection of housing and health has led to many new initiatives around the country, but what is happening here in Illinois?
-This year’s Housing + Health Partnerships plenary will look at partnerships that have been established between nonprofit housing and homeless service practitioners and healthcare providers in different parts of the state.
-Hear from peers and healthcare providers about a range of initiatives they’ve launched, what they’ve been focused on to date, and how you can begin to do the same in your community.
+Where you live affects your entire life: housing insecurity puts children and families at risk for a wide range of health and developmental complications, whereas the foundation of a quality, stable, affordable home can act like a vaccine.
+An increasing awareness of this intersection of housing and health has led to many new initiatives around the country, some of which we discussed during last year’s conference with keynote speaker Dr .
+Megan Sandel—but what is happening here in Illinois?
+This year’s Housing + Health Partnerships plenary will look at collaborations that have been established between nonprofit housing and homeless service practitioners and healthcare providers in different parts of our state.
+Hear from leaders who have launched an entire Impact Health initiative to transform Bloomington; a healthcare director at the helm of a pilot program in Chicago that moves frequent ER visitors experiencing homelessness directly from the hospital rooms into supportive housing; and a key player in a coalition that is integrating home modifications with proactive health care services to help seniors age in place within Chicagoland suburbs.
+Learn how these partnerships started up, what they’ve been focused on to date, and how you can begin to do the same in your community.

 Public Policy Advocacy